Interfax: Partnerships

 In 1999, Interfax launched a rating agency in partnership with Moody's Investors Service to provide rating services on the Russian market.
 SPARK system became the basis for a joint venture with Dun & Bradstreet, a provider of business credit information and credit reports.
 Also in 1999, Interfax and Reuters signed a cooperation agreement.

 Since 2001, Interfax has collaborated with Business Wire, which distributes corporate regulatory disclosures and press releases.
 Interfax also offers consumer credit reports via a joint venture with Experian and Sberbank of Russia.

 Management

 'Interfax Group' senior management includes Mikhail Komissar as chairman of the board and CEO, Vladimir Gerasimov, executive director and general director of financial and business information service, Georgy Gulia, executive director of general information service.

-Content
+Analysis and bias

 Interfax provides general and political news, business credit information, industry analysis, market data and business solutions for risk, compliance and credit management.
 The company employs over 1,000 staff in over 70 bureaus worldwide and publishes over 3,000 stories each day.